department-of-veterans-affairs/vets-design-system-documentation/src/_components/process-list.md

 The process list, also known as the subway map, is used in a static informational context to describe the process to apply for a benefit or to provide tracking information to a user where they are in a given process.
 </div>

-{% include storybook-preview.html height="300px" story="components-process-list--default-story" %}
+{% include storybook-preview.html height="300px" story="components-va-process-list--default" %}

 ## Usage